coletiv/cybersource-sdk/README.md

 This module only works for **Apple Pay** and **Android Pay**.
 Other systems will be added in the future.

-It only support 3 types of requests: Authorization, Capture and Refund.
+It only supports 3 types of requests: Authorization, Capture and Refund.

 ## Usage